bethisrikanth/onering/README.md

 -
 - For tasks we use Trello [https://trello.com/board/onering/50163a3c2112c4dc4ca29d40](https://trello.com/board/onering/50163a3c2112c4dc4ca29d40)
 - For bugs we (will) use github issues [https://github.com/outbrain/onering/issues](https://github.com/outbrain/onering/issues)

+GitHub Flow
+-

-- Workflow: We use the [GitHub Flow](http://scottchacon.com/2011/08/31/github-flow.html).
+Workflow: We use the [GitHub Flow](http://scottchacon.com/2011/08/31/github-flow.html).
 In show:

 - Anything in the master branch is deployable
 - To work on something new, create a descriptively named branch off of master (ie: new-oauth2-scopes)
 - Commit to that branch locally and regularly push your work to the same named branch on the server
 - When you need feedback or help, or you think the branch is ready for merging, open a pull request
 - After someone else has reviewed and signed off on the feature, you can merge it into master
 - Once it is merged and pushed to ‘master’, you can and should deploy immediately

 Example of the github flow:

-	$ git co -b a-new-feature-im-working-on
+	$ git co -b my-new-feature
 	# make stuff, commit
 	$ git ci
 	# push to remote
-	$ git push origin a-new-feature-im-working-on
+	$ git push origin my-new-feature

 	# now open a pull request on github and assign someone